Esbruce/dsg/lib/auth/README.md

 # Authentication System

-This directory contains the authentication system for the DSG application, including OTP (One-Time Password) functionality with rate limiting and CAPTCHA support.
+This directory contains the authentication system for the DSG application, including OTP (One-Time Password) functionality with rate limiting.

 ## Architecture Overview